Foreign Corporation

 No again!
 Texas is one of the few states that does not require for-profit entities to pay annual maintenance/reporting fees.
 Since these fees can sometimes be hundreds of dollars (depending on where you’re doing business), this is great news for Texas corporations.

 You do need to file a Public Information Report (PIR) with the Texas Comptroller annually to keep your foreign corporation in good standing.
-The PIR is connected to the Texas Franchise Tax report (which we go over in a bit more detail below).
-Fortunately, there is no flat fee for filing the Franchise Tax Report—or the Public Information Report.
-As your Texas registered agent, we send you multiple reminders to let you know the Texas Franchise Tax deadline is approaching.
+Fortunately, there is no fee for filing the Public Information Report.
+As your Texas registered agent, we send you multiple reminders to let you know the report deadline is approaching.

 7. What do I need to know about Texas business taxes?